svadivazhagu/National-Water-Use-Choropleth/README.md

 ### Obtaining the data

+ I obtained the data from [here](https://www.sciencebase.gov/catalog/item/get/5af3311be4b0da30c1b245d8).
+It was downloadable as a csv.

 ### Cleaning the data

+Cleaning the data was made possible using the `DataFrame` data structure in the Pandas Python 3 module.
+Essentially, I used the included Data Dictionary workbook in the Excel spreadsheet presented to me to determine which columns were of interest for this visualization project.
+Basically, I determined that I wanted to keep the population, daily groundwater use, and a few other columns (this is for the topoJSON module so that d3 would be able to know where each county was on the USA country map.)

+Another important thing I did was ensure that the data was used in the same scale- for example, originally the `population` attribute as measured by USGS was given in the unit of thousands of people, while the `daily_groundwater` attribute(and any other attribute dealing with water consumption) dealt in millions of gallons.
+This meant that in order to calculate the `per_capita` column that I created, I had to manipulate the water use columns and the population such that they were multiplied by 1 million and 1 thousand, respectively, such that they would be normalized down to 1 person and 1 gallon.

 ### Visualizing the data

 #### About the `Log()`
-I used a logarithmic scaler when calculating shades of color (in the `d3.scale`).
+I used a logarithmically scaling function when calculating shades of color (in the `d3.scale`).
 This is because in this particular dataset, the values would often scale quite rapidly- for the `groundwater_per_day` attribute (county water use per day) the data would be distributed quite unevenly, with a large amount of small values, few values close to the average, and several extremely high values.
 Los Angeles County, the county drawing the most water for 2015, had close to 820 million gallons drawn a day, while the average water consumption was only 211,000 gallons.
 To prevent disparities in the shading of these data points, I used a `Math.log()` when calculating the domain to be passed on to the continuously mapping color scale.
 This ensured that **larger values would be emphasized less to allow for smaller differences between data points to become more visible through the color.**

 #### About the <span style="color:steelblue">Colormaps</span>